 In light of Dropbox’s recent data hack, where over 68 million users’ passwords and email addresses were released to the public online, it’s clear that data storage isn’t enough to protect your most sensitive information.
 Storage is cheap, but it’s data processing that keeps information safe in the cloud.
 The Dropbox hack demonstrates why businesses need higher security controls, both at the end-user level—via strong passwords, two-step authentication and no reuse of passwords—and throughout the organization.

-Information security solutions like CapLinked can actually augment your business’s existing file storage solution by adding a critical layer of security controls, including:
+Information security solutions like CapLinked can actually augment your business’s existing file storage solution by adding a critical layer of security controls and features of a virtual data room, including:

 - Individual file encryption